phalcon/documentation/docs/db-models-cache.md

 );
 ```

-This gives us the freedom to cache specific queries, however if we want to cache globally every query performed over the model, we can override the `find()`/`findFirst()` methods to force every query to be cached:
+This gives us the freedom to cache specific queries, however, if we want to cache globally every query performed over the model, we can override the `find()`/`findFirst()` methods to force every query to be cached:

 ```php
 <?php